twolodzko/kernelboot/cran-comments.md

 ## Comments

-* Bugfix.
-* By default don't use all the available cores.
+* Updated code for the changes in the new version of future package.